 “The Safari and Firefox updates have led ad tech to develop workaround solutions.
 The more ‘obstacles’ that are put in place, the less sustainable the existing workarounds become.

-– Jesse Math, VP of Planning & Platforms and OTT Lead at Tinuiti
+– Jesse Math, VP of Advanced TV & Video Solutions at Tinuiti

 “While there are already cookie-less tracking solutions in place for some platforms (and some that rely on multiple methodologies), they are generally all server-side.
 Additionally, some platforms specialize in event-based tracking, often coupled with CDP products (Tealium, Segment, Amplitude are all competitive in the space).
 The landscape is going to change before they actually make the switch.
 Developing and implementing some of these solutions are not trivial – server-side and cookie-less tracking can require significant development in many cases, which Tinuiti can strategically advise.
 They will also vary pretty widely based on the platform.”

-– Tom Clinton, Manager of Analytics Engineering at Tinuiti
+– Tom Clinton, Directors of Engineering and Web Analytics at Tinuiti

 “Marketing companies that rely on third-party pixels nowadays are going to need to spark up conversations with the partners they work with about how those marketing publishers plan on or suggest to attack this.
 Brands without tagging and dev resources will be in bad shape if they don’t plan server-side tracking accordingly.”

-– Andrew Richardson, Vice President of Analytics and Marketing Science at Tinuiti
+– Andrew Richardson, Senior Vice President of Analytics and Marketing Science at Tinuiti

 “Most platforms (Facebook, Google, Snapchat, TikTok, DSPs, MMPs, etc.) are still working through how to adapt to the major changes with iOS users on web & apps.
 Initial conversations indicate that most players are leaning towards updating their SDK to support the SKAdNetwork option.
 Apple’s SKAdNetwork enables privacy-safety to install attribution and measurement.
 This framework appends attribution parameters upon the ad click, so when the app is installed and opened for the first time it will send an install postback to the ad network including information such as campaign ID.”

-– Liz Emery, Senior Director of Mobile App Strategy at Tinuiti
+– Liz Emery, VP Mobile + Ad Tech at Tinuiti